epfl-cs358/2024sp-robopong/README.md

 <img width="307" alt="image" src="https://github.com/epfl-cs358/2024sp-robopong/assets/69027178/fdaba931-94b2-405d-add4-9799321feed9">

-To insert the rails, first screw the rail holder into the side of the box with the corresponding screw holes.
-Push both rails through the rail holders attached to the box wall and clamp with screws.
+To insert the rails, first screw the rail-to-box mount into the side of the box with the corresponding screw holes.
+Push both rails through the rail/box mount attached to the box wall and clamp with screws.

 <img width="310" alt="image" src="https://github.com/epfl-cs358/2024sp-robopong/assets/69027178/b3215e7b-6e87-4bed-84d4-d2ebe5ebd1cf">

 Continue pushing the rails through the paddle mount with linear bearings and the corresponding rail holes on the opposite side of the game board.
-Loop the belt around the motor reduction gear and opposing pulley and attach the other end of the belt to the paddle mount with the belt attachment similar to before.
+Loop the belt around the motor reduction gear and opposing belt bearing and attach the other end of the belt to the paddle mount with the belt attachment similar to before.

 ![IMG_5697](https://github.com/epfl-cs358/2024sp-robopong/assets/69027178/92d9592b-a03e-4a8a-a4d6-5f93776a6622)